Videocassette recorder: First home video recorders

 Top-loading cassette mechanisms (such as the one on this VHS model) were common on early domestic VCRs.

 The Telcan (Television in a Can), produced by the UK Nottingham Electronic Valve Company in 1963, was the first home video recorder.
 It was developed by Michael Turner and Norman Rutherford.
 It could be purchased as a unit or in kit form for £1,337.
 There were several drawbacks as it was expensive, not easy to assemble, and could record only 20 minutes at a time.
-It recorded in black-and-white, the only format available in the UK at the time as color broadcasts were not available until BBC Two began broadcasting in color in 1967.
+It recorded in black-and-white, the only format available in the UK at the time as color broadcasts were not available until BBC2 began broadcasting in color in 1967.
 An original Telcan Domestic Video Recorder can be seen at the Nottingham Industrial Museum.

 The half-inch tape Sony model CV-2000, first marketed in 1965, was its first VTR intended for home use.
 It was the first fully transistorized VCR.

 The development of the videocassette followed the replacement by cassette of other open reel systems in consumer items: the Stereo-Pak four-track audio cartridge in 1962, the compact audio cassette and Instamatic film cartridge in 1963, the 8-track cartridge in 1965, and the Super 8 home movie cartridge in 1966.

 In 1972, videocassettes of movies became available for home use through Cartrivision.
 The format never became widely popular because recorders were expensive (retailing for $1,350) and players were not available as standalone units.
 Cassettes intended for home use were encased in black plastic, and could be rewound by a home recorder, whereas rental cassettes could not be rewound, and had to be returned to the retailer in order to be rewound.